Skip to content

 5. If other applications on Windows are also having the same issue and your computer is performing miserable, then it could be happening because of a damaged hard-drive, and you might need to replace it.

-Troubleshooting Step 1: Download and Run QuickBooks Install Diagnostic Tool
+Troubleshooting Step 1: Download and Run QB Install Diagnostic Tool

 1. Download QuickBooks Install Diagnostics Tool.